Back to resources

 What is misconduct?

-For the purposes of this policy and in accordance with the Corporations Act 2001, misconduct means:
+For the purposes of this policy and in accordance with the Corporations Act 2001, misconduct is where FYA, or its officers or employees, have engaged in conduct that:

-• conduct that poses a significant risk to health and safety;
+• behaviour that poses a significant risk to health and safety;

 • serious inappropriate or unethical conduct;